-Junior School science classes engage children’s natural curiosity about the world and encourage experimentation in a safe and nurturing environment.
-Middle School students explore earth, life and physical science while developing scientific communication and inquiry skills, and eighth graders taking geometry have the option to take high school-level physics.
-(Beginning in 2017-2018, eighth graders will take an environmental science class while still having the physics option.)
+Country Day School and Junior School science classes engage children’s natural curiosity about the world through hands-on outdoor exploration and experimentation in a safe, nurturing environment.
+Middle School students explore earth, life and environmental science while developing scientific communication and inquiry skills; eighth graders also have the option to take high school-level physics.
 Senior School students are challenged to work in collaborative teams to design their own experiments and present their findings in class.
 Students also have the opportunity to pursue their individual interests further through six advanced electives or independent studies with PhD researchers in university labs.

 Middle and Senior School students have the opportunity to get even more hands-on with science as members of our highly successful Science Olympiad teams.
 Our Middle School team holds five state titles.

 Because our high-caliber science programs deserve facilities to match, we’ve committed to creating state of-the-art learning spaces at all three divisions.
-In the past three years we’ve renovated and expanded all of our science labs at the Junior and Middle Schools, and construction of a new Center for Science and Innovation at the Senior School is planned for 2017.
+In the past few years we’ve renovated and expanded the science labs at the Junior and Middle Schools, and construction is currently underway for the new McIlroy Center for Science and Innovation at the Senior School.